Illegal Search and Seizure and Suppression of Evidence

-Residents of Michigan, like those of the United States, have the right to be free from violations of civil rights as provided for in the constitution.
-The Fourth Amendment to the United States constitution protects the people from unreasonable searches and seizures.
-The Michigan constitution contains a similar protection (Const.
-1963, art.
-1, Sec.
-11).
-Motion to suppress or dismiss lawyers can protect you from an illegal search.
+Residents of the United States have the right to be free from violations of civil rights as provided for in the constitution.
+The Fourth Amendment protects people from unreasonable searches and seizures.
+The Michigan constitution contains similar protection.
+Defense lawyers with extensive experience filing motions to suppress evidence can protect you from a conviction based on an illegal search.

-Search and seizure law, constitutional law and the various laws dealing with suppression and dismissal for constitutional violations is highly complex and only the most skillful, experienced and talented criminal defense lawyers have a handle on the intricacies of this area of law and know how to use the United States and Michigan Constitutions to protect their clients from violations of their rights.
+Search and seizure law, constitutional law, and the various laws dealing with suppression and dismissal for constitutional violations are highly complex, and only the most skilled, experienced, and talented criminal defense lawyers have a handle on the intricacies of this area of law.
+Fearless and tenacious lawyers can use the Constitution of the United States and Michigan constitutional law to protect their clients from violations of their rights.

 Searches With and Without a Warrant

-When making a determination as to the reasonableness of a stop for a traffic violation, the United States Supreme Court has stated: “An automobile stop is thus subject to the constitutional imperative that it not be ‘unreasonable’ under the circumstances.
-As a general matter, the decision to stop an automobile is reasonable where the police have probable cause to believe that a traffic violation has occurred.
+When deciding the reasonableness of a stop for a traffic violation, the United States Supreme Court has stated that an automobile stop is subject to the constitutional and must be reasonable.
+As a general matter, the decision to stop an automobile is reasonable where the police have reasonable suspicion to believe that a traffic violation has occurred.
 Reasonable suspicion means an amount of evidence that is sufficient to cause an ordinary person to have a reasonable belief that there has been a violation of the law.

-In determining reasonableness, the court must consider whether the facts known to the officer at the time of the stop would warrant an officer of reasonable precaution to suspect criminal activity.
-The reasonableness of an officer’s suspicion is determined case by case on the basis of the totality of all the facts and circumstances.
-If evidence is obtained in an illegal traffic stop.
-Lawyers that routinely handle motions to suppress and dismiss have the best chance of successfully getting a judge to order the suppression of evidence often can request dismissal of all charges!
+In determining reasonableness, the judge must consider whether the facts known to the officer at the time of the stop would warrant a reasonable police officer to suspect a civil infraction or illegal activity.
+The reasonableness of an officer’s suspicion is determined case by case on the basis.
+The judge must suppress evidence obtained in an illegal traffic stop.
+Lawyers that routinely handle motions to suppress and dismiss have the best chance of successfully getting a judge to order the suppression of evidence and the dismissal of all charges!

 Police Stop and Questioning of a Pedestrian

-Under the Terry doctrine, if a police officer has a reasonable, articulable suspicion to believe a person has committed or is committing a crime, given the totality of the circumstances, he may briefly stop that person for further investigation.
-The scope of any search or seizure must be limited to that which is necessary to quickly confirm or dispel the officer’s reasonable suspicion.
+Under the Terry Doctrine, if a police officer has a reasonable, articulable suspicion to believe a person has committed or is committing a crime, he or she may briefly stop that person for further investigation.
+The scope of any search or seizure must be limited to that which is necessary to quickly confirm or dispel the officer’s objectively supportable suspicion quickly.
 Searches that exceed that which is necessary are illegal and in violation of the 4th Amendment.
-Motion to Suppress or Dismiss Lawyers can file a motion to exclude illegal seized evidence resulting from a Terry Stop that went too far.

 Arrest Without a Warrant

-To lawfully arrest a person without a warrant, a police officer must possess information demonstrating probable cause to believe that an offense has occurred and that the defendant committed it.
-The judge determines if there is probable cause based on the facts and circumstances within an officer’s knowledge are sufficient to warrant a reasonable person to believe that an offense had been or is being committed.
-The standard is an objective one, applied without regard to the intent or motive of the police officer.
-Though an illegal arrest does not, by itself, automatically result in the dismissal of the charges, any evidence obtained as a result of the illegal arrest is properly suppressed.
-If there is not enough evidence for the prosecutor to proceed with the prosecution after the illegally seized evidence is thrown out, the charges will be dismissed.
+To lawfully arrest a person without a warrant, a police officer must possess information demonstrating probable cause to believe that a criminal offense has occurred and that the defendant committed it.
+The judge determines if there is probable cause based on the facts and circumstances known to the officer at the time of the arrest.
+Though an illegal arrest does not, by itself, automatically result in the dismissal of the charges, any evidence obtained as a result of the illegal arrest is suppressed and not admissible in court.

 Michigan Criminal Defense Attorneys – Real Fighters!

-When you need a lawyer to stand up and protect your rights, the Motion to Suppress or Dismiss Lawyers with LEWIS & DICKSTEIN, P.L.L.C. are ready, willing and able to be at your side.
-If the prosecutor and judge is fighting to put you away, we will fight even harder to protect you.
-If your rights have been violated, we will do whatever is necessary to expose the violation and gain for you any advantage in court that is possible.
-When things get serious and your life is on the line, you need LEWIS & DICKSTEIN, P.L.L.C in your corner.
+When you need a lawyer to stand up and protect your rights, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is ready, willing, and able to protect and defend you.
+If the prosecutor and judge are fighting to put you away, we will fight even harder to protect you.
+If your rights have been violated, we will do whatever is necessary to expose the violation.
+When things get serious, and your life is on the line, you need LEWIS & DICKSTEIN, P.L.L.C in your corner.
 Call us for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and a seriously experienced criminal defense lawyer will promptly contact you.